mikkopaderes/ember-cloud-firestore-adapter/docs/getting-started.md

 #### `ember-cloud-firestore-adapter` Configurations

-These are the configurations currently available:
+These are the configurations currently available that you may set per environment:

   - `emulator` - An object specifying the `hostname` and `port` to use when connecting to a Firebase Emulator.
+  - `firestoreSettings` - An object specifying the custom settings for your Cloud Firestore instance.
+See [here](https://firebase.google.com/docs/reference/js/firebase.firestore.Settings).

 At the moment, there are no required configuration in this addon so you may opt to not add any `ember-cloud-firestore-adapter` property in the `config/environment.js` file.